boehmax/protein-neighbours/README.md

 A comprehensive R package for analyzing the genomic neighborhood of proteins.
 This package examines neighboring proteins, annotates them using eggNOG-mapper, and visualizes the results to provide insights into genomic context and potential functional relationships.

+Note: In the current version the automated report generation is not available.
+We are working to reolve this issue.

 ## Overview

 This package explores and analyzes the genomic environment of proteins by: